CoeJoder/ethereum-node/docs/node-setup.md

 - [ ] ***IMPORTANT: your ISP plan includes unlimited data***

 ## Postconditions
+- client PC will have the [ethereum-node](https://github.com/CoeJoder/ethereum-node) helper scripts installed and configured
+- node server will also have the helper scripts installed and configured
 - node server will be running geth (EL), prysm-beacon (CL) as services
 - you will be ready to [setup one or more validators](./validator-setup.md)